Brian Walker (ecologist)

-Brian Harrison Walker AO is a scientist specialized in ecological sustainability and resilience in socio-ecological systems.
+Brian Harrison Walker AO is an Australian scientist specialising in ecological sustainability and resilience in socio-ecological systems.

 Education and academic career

 Brian Walker began his scientific career in Rhodesia (now Zimbabwe), where his research was on ecosystem function and dynamics in tropical savannas and rangelands.
 He earned his Ph.D. in the University of Saskatchewan, in Canada in 1968.

 He was a Lecturer and Senior Lecturer at the University of Rhodesia, Rhodesia from 1969 until 1975.
 After that he was a professor at the University of the Witwatersrand, before moving to Australia in 1985.
 There he became Chief of the former CSIRO Division of Wildlife and Ecology (now CSIRO Sustainable Ecosystems) from 1985-1999.

 He has also made significant contributions to global change science.
 Serving as the Chair of the Scientific Steering Committee of the IGBP core project on Global Change and Terrestrial Ecosystems (GCTE), from 1990–1997 and Chair of the Board, Beijer International Institute of Ecological Economics, Royal Swedish Academy of Sciences from 1999-2002.

 He is currently a Research Fellow with CSIRO Sustainable Ecosystems and is also Program Director and Chair of the Board of the Resilience Alliance, an international research group working on sustainability of social-ecological systems.